In Focus Podcast - S2 002: Interning at Blur

 There was a period of time when I really liked machined metal pieces.
 So, I did a lot of design that was based off of the details you might see in machined metal pieces.
 You might see a chamfer or holes for screw heads and things like that.
 Obviously you don’t have to have that for a cast or injection molded piece, but it still is an interesting aesthetic.

 If you do something like that, sometimes it looks even more powerful because you’re used to seeing it in this reference of being a metal piece.
 It goes back to the design thing, where maybe you’re not looking for the most beautiful thing but there is some kind of criteria you’re trying to meet with your design itself.
-Maye you want it to look robust, or well thought-out, or minimal.
+Maybe you want it to look robust, or well thought-out, or minimal.

 There are a bunch of things that can cause someone to buy a product or interact with a product well.
 It might not be that you want it to be beautiful, you just want it to be durable, or whatever that word is that makes a person think or realize that there’s more to this product than what meets the eye.